Let's Get Set

 - Book: Nanette’s Baguette by Mo Willems

-Tell the children that they will act out a play about a baguette (a long loaf of bread) and read and write words that end in -et, such as get, let, set, bet, yet and forget.
+The children will act out a play about a baguette (a long loaf of bread) as they read and write words that end in -et, such as get, let, set, bet, yet and forget.

 Read the book Nanette’s Baguette